 1. A New Building

 In 2015 we will rebuild our artists centre.
 The current building is too small and very expensive to run.
 We have a design for a new space that offers both artists and public facilities to make, to explore and to share in the making of new work across the art forms.
 It also increases our capacity from ten to twelve bedrooms and adds two properly equipped studios.
-Creative Scotland has committed approximately 50% of the £1.3 million costs and we have already raised £400,000 of the balance from individuals and trusts.
-We still need to raise the rest.
+Creative Scotland has committed approximately 45% of the £1.4 million costs and we are within £100,000 of our target.

 Sketch of proposed exterior Proposed floor plan

 Follow the progress of the capital project on our Cove Park Development Blog

 New buildings make it possible to run new residency programmes.
 Two of them are:

 Up until now we have offered opportunities to individuals and collaborating groups, but never to an individual who needs focused time with another person.
 With two more bedrooms, we can offer One-to-One residencies throughout our annual programme.

 Additional and upgraded artists’ and public facilities mean a much expanded set of programmes for our wider community, programmes that will promote participation by anyone wanting a hands-on experience of the arts: making, doing and writing.